...

 Punjab Police Police Welfare

-Punjab Police Welfare Fund provides support and assistance to all members of the department in the form of dowry fees for girl marriage, widow/child allowance, educational assistance to promote/support children’s education according to income.
+Punjab Police Welfare Fund provides support and assistance to all members of the department in the form of dowry fees for girl marriage, widow/child allowance, and educational assistance to promote/support children’s education according to income.
 Financial assistance to support medical care, funeral expenses for member deaths, and additional salary after retirement.

 Last year’s total disbursement under the various heads of welfare comes to Rs.
 509.808 Million to 19,880 beneficiaries.